Ae3232/headless-cms/content/_index.md

 ---
 title: Index Banner
-headertitle: BannerTitle
+headertitle: Coteams
-headerdescription: ytuytiyui
+headerdescription: Effective cooperation software is created faster, cheaper, safer and with more satisfaction and joy for all participants.
-headerpicture: "/uploads/2021/12/06/index-intro-image-2.png"
+headerpicture: "/images/people.png"

 ---